Booking Flights …

 Airport tips …

 I like to be through the front door of the airport at least 2 hours before an important flight.
 I focus and do not rest until I am through security.
 Then I kick back, at or within eyeshot of my gate (or in a lounge if it’s a long wait) and trust my fate to the often capable hands of the airline industry.
 Different airports have different days they are busy.
-Mondays and Fridays are often busy.
+Business people load up the planes Mondays and Fridays.
 Weather and holidays can slow things down too.
 I try to travel carry-on only but most people check luggage.
-Check with your airline, but 40 pounds is often the maximum per bag.
+Check with your airline on size requirments for checked and carry-on.
+And 40 pounds is often the maximum weight per bag.
 You can order a cheap bag scale online.
 Another trick is gate checking to save luggage fee.
-If your second bag is also carry-on size, wait to ask to check bag until you arrive at the gate.
+If your second bag is also carry-on size and fits through security, bring it to the gate and gate check it for free.
+Ask where to pick it up on the other side.
+Sometimes on the jet bridge on your way out but sometimes -in baggage claim but sometimes

 I prefer to travel carry-on only.
 Usually, I can print my ticket at a kiosk upon entering the airport and avoid waiting in line.
 My bag is a rolling duffle the size that fits into all overhead bins on the planes.
 The duffle design smashes down and fits best under bunks on boats.